dev-phoenix/hh_vcc_118847483__test_kaggle/README.md

 ## [REPORT >>](report_0.md)

-## project not completed because have hardware souces not enough
+## project not completed because have hardware sources not enough

 ### to start:
 ```sh